ParedesGab/PP2-memory-game/README.md

 - This section provides the user with an introductory explanation of the game, shows visual representations of the game cards, and gives them an option to return to the main menu.

 - This section is responsive and the images use the flex-wrap property.

-Top image and bottom images: mobiles and tablets (and larger devices), respectively:
+Design for mobiles:

 ![Game indications mobiles](documentation/website-screenshots/game-indications-mobile.png)

+Design for Tablets and larger devices:

 ![Game indications tablets and up](documentation/website-screenshots/game-indications-tablets-up.png)